Inspiring Teacher: Kate Tulibaski, lecturer

 Kate Tulibaski teaches and advises in NDSU’s College of Business.
 Her students learn about organizational communication, behavior and leadership.
 They create board games to creatively apply course material and present leadership seminars to various groups.

-Tulibaski earned her bachelor’s degree from Augustana College, her master’s degree from South Dakota State University and doctorate from NDSU.
+Tulibaski earned her bachelor’s degree from Augustana College, her master’s from South Dakota State University and doctorate from NDSU.

 What is your teaching philosophy?